top of page

 Choose small furniture for smaller rooms and large furniture for big spaces

-Color, Texture, and Light
+Color, texture, and light

 A white kitchen counter and white cabinets